mmucomputing/mmucomputing.github.io/_posts/2013-12-21-Hello-World.md

 * An introduction to Python.
 * Selenium.

 ... and a tonne more.
 In addition to these we will be running a lightning talk session, where students (and guests!) who don't want to talk for an entire 30 minute session can talk about something which interests them for a few minutes with some Q&A. This is a fabulous opportunity for students to develop their speaking skills and share their passion with others, as well as learn something new.
 We also intend on running the assignment drop-in sessions, although these may be changed to exam preparation sessions.
+As always, if there's something you're interested in hearing about, please feel free to post on the Facebook group or get in touch with any of the committee.

+I look forward to seeing you all again after the holidays!